-We recognize and honor the courage it takes to explore personal issues and work with life experiences.
+We recognize, respect and honor the courage it takes to explore personal issues as well as to work with life experiences.
 Navigating the inner experience and life can be difficult alone.
-We encourage you to work with a psychotherapist trained in listening, non-judgement, and compassion and allow yourself to be free of emotional, mental, and spiritual distress.
+We encourage you to work with a psychotherapist trained in listening, non-judgement, compassion to allow yourself to be free of emotional, mental and spiritual distress.
 How much and what you explore is for you to determine.

 Psychotherapy is a consultative process that occurs between a professional that has been educated and trained in one of the various mental health disciplines (i.e., psychology, social work, family therapy) and an individual, family, couple, or group.
 The goal is to seek help with bringing about desired changes in patterns of thinking, feeling, and behavior, as well as the search for spiritual meaning.
 Modern psychotherapy may incorporate a variety of elements that do not rely on verbal communication alone.
 This includes the use of mind-body skills and awareness, experiential methods (i.e., expressive arts therapies), and attention to imagery, dreams, and the relationship between the therapist and clients.

-Our psychotherapists deal in a variety of issues including: chronic illness, chronic pain, codependency, coping skills, depression, divorce, grief, peer relationships, relationship issues, self esteem, sexual abuse, insomnia, spirituality, anxiety and weigh loss.
-Mental health issues include alcohol abuse, avoidant/restrictive food intake disorder, behavioural issues, bipolar disorder, borderline personality, career guidance, drug abuse, dual diagnosis, eating disorders, emotional disturbance, family conflict, obesity, obsessive-compulsive (OCD), self-harming, substance abuse, suicidal ideation, trauma and PTSD.
+Our psychotherapists deal in a variety of issues including: chronic illness, chronic pain, codependency, coping skills, depression, divorce, grief, peer relationships, relationship issues, self esteem, sexual abuse, insomnia, spirituality, anxiety and weight loss.
+Mental health issues include alcohol abuse, avoidance/restrictive food intake disorder, behavioral issues, bipolar disorder, borderline personality disorder, career guidance, drug abuse, dual diagnosis, eating disorders, emotional disturbance, family conflict, obesity, obsessive-compulsive (OCD), self-harming, substance abuse, suicidal thoughts, trauma and PTSD.

-Cognitive-Behavioural Therapy for Insomnia (CBTI-I, sleep therapy) is a structured treatment program for insomnia including difficulty falling asleep, staying asleep, or waking up too early in the morning.
-CBT-I is an evidence-based psychological intervention designed to address behaviours and thoughts that interfere with healthy sleep patterns.
+Cognitive-Behavioral Therapy for Insomnia (CBTI-I, sleep therapy) is a structured treatment program for insomnia including difficulty falling asleep, staying asleep, or waking up too early in the morning.
+CBT-I is an evidence-based psychological intervention designed to address behaviors and thoughts that interfere with healthy sleep patterns.
 CBTI-I involves both an assessment and set of recommendations to improve your sleep.

 Treatment time can vary depending on individual challenges and needs.
 However, for many, CBT-I is typically delivered over 4 – 8 sessions, either weekly or biweekly, for 30-50 minutes each.